Violent gangsters take a modern-day family of cannibals hostage in a new Wellington horror flick.

 It was filmed in Wellington last year, mostly in Churton Park and at Avalon film studios, and has been produced by the Gibson Group and funded by the New Zealand Film Commission.

 The Hawaii International Film Festival aims to showcase emerging films from Asia and the Pacific and top films from around the world.
 It runs from October 11 to 21.

-Fresh Meat will be premiere in New Zealand on October 25.
+Fresh Meat will be released theatrically in New Zealand on October 25.

 - © Fairfax NZ News

 Is John Banks' upcoming trial the end for the ACT party?Related story: Banks takes only viable option